Nude Records: History

 In 2016, Saul Galpern re-established the label with a new marketing and distribution deal.
 The label went on to release albums by Malcolm Middleton and Lou Rhodes.
 Former Arab Strap member Middleton released Summer of '13, in May 2016.
 It was funded by a campaign on Pledge Music, and produced by Miaoux Miaoux and Lone Pigeon.
-Whilst in anticipation of her fourth album release, Rhodes released the singles "All The Birds" in April, and "All I Need" in June 2016.
-A month later, the album theyesandeye was released through Nude Records. the eleven songs were co-produced by Simon Byrt.
+Whilst in anticipation of her fourth album release, Rhodes released the singles "All the Birds" in April, and "All I Need" in June 2016.
+A month later, the album theyesandeye was released through Nude Records.
 It included a cover of the song "Angels" originally performed by The xx.
-Other contributors include Ian Kellet (guitars), Nikolaj Bjerre (drums), Danny Keane (strings) and Tom Moth (harp).

 Artists

 The following list features the notable artists and bands who released music through Nude Records.
 The artists appear in chronological order of their first release (single or album) for the label.
 This list is probably incomplete.
 Bands from the Future's Burning compilation are not included.